-- Roots absorb the water and necessary minerals, which are sent to different parts of the plants through vessels in the stem.
+- Water and necessary minerals are absorbed by the roots of the plants.
+These absorb the water from the ground.
+Water is then sent to different parts of the plants through vessels in its stem.

 Process of Photosynthesis

-Some glucose is used to provide energy for growth of plants and some glucose is stored in leaves, fruits and roots to use them later.
+The glucose is like a fuel for the plants, it is used to provide energy for the growth of plants.
+Plants also store some glucose in their leaves, fruits, and roots to use them later.

 Photosynthesis process is very necessary for all living things on Earth.
 It produces oxygen as a byproduct in food preparation.
 Oxygen is very necessary for all living things in breathing.
 All the oxygen on Earth has been produced by these plants and some other creatures (some algae and bacteria) since few billion years ago.